 From a young shooter's first BB gun to sophisticated air rifles, shotguns, muzzleloaders, pistols, and rifles, the NRA Marksmanship Qualification Program offers family fun and enjoyment that can last a lifetime.

 The NRA Outstanding Achievement Youth Award Presented by Brownells recognizes juniors and young adults who take an active part in the shooting sports through individual participation and educational pursuits.
 By meeting the requirements to be eligible for the award, youth gain a greater sense of responsibility and an appreciation for the variety of shooting sports opportunities available.

 Are you an outstanding high school sophomore or junior actively engaged in academics, leadership and community service?
-The National Rifle Association is inviting rising juniors and seniors across the United States to apply for the 2017 National NRA Youth Education Summit, an expenses-paid weeklong educational experience in Washington, D.C. from July 24 – July 30, 2017.
+Every year the National Rifle Association invites rising juniors and seniors across the United States to apply for the National NRA Youth Education Summit, an expenses-paid weeklong educational experience in Washington, D.C. held in July.